straykatz/docs/docs/docs/Resources/Edison-Flashing/mac-flash.md

 Let’s start by downloading the updated operating system (it’s called Jubilinux) to your computer so that we can install it later onto the Edison.
 Go to Safari and download [Jubilinux](http://www.jubilinux.org/dist/) (jubilinux 0.3.0 is the only fully supported version; jubilinux 0.2.0 runs Debian jessie, which is NOT supported by Debian any longer).

 Now we move to the Edison.
 You’ll see two microB USB ports on your explorer board.
 One is labeled OTG (that’s for flashing) and one is labeled UART (that’s for logging into the Edison from a computer).
 We will need to use both to flash.
 We’re going to plug both of those into our computer’s USB ports using the cables listed in the parts list (Dexcom’s charging cable will work too).
+Did you plug in the battery?

+Plug in the battery.

 Note: Before starting to flash an Edison using a Mac, if you are using a Macbook with a USB-C Hub you may encounter some issues with the flashing process, including the wireless LAN setup not functioning correctly, so if you have an option to use a PC or Laptop with directly connected USB cables, it may be better to do so.